-We presume that, like us, you’re taking full advantage of Tennessee tomatoes.
-‘Tis the season for homemade mayonnaise, BLTs, caprese salads and our all-around favorite summer tomato side: pico de gallo.
-It goes with everything we throw on the grill.
+Tennessee tomatoes are one of the best features of summer in Tennessee.
+It’s the season for homemade mayonnaise, BLTs, caprese platter salads, and our all-around favorite summer tomato side: pico de gallo.
+It goes with everything, especially whatever we throw on the grill.

-There’s no need to follow a recipe.
-Just start chopping, and make it up as you go along.
-We usually combine diced Tennessee tomatoes, onion, fresh lime juice, and jalapeño or serrano peppers in a bowl.
-Next, we toss in chopped cilantro and a small clove of garlic mashed into a paste with a generous pinch of salt.
+All this easy side dish needs is your salad brain, not your recipe brain.
+Just start chopping and make it up as you go along.
+So, the contours of this pico are typically diced Tennessee tomatoes, onion, fresh lime juice, and jalapeño or serrano peppers mixed in a bowl.
+Next, we toss in chopped cilantro and a small clove of garlic mashed into a paste with a generous pinch of Kosher salt.
 In ten minutes or less, you’ll have created a dish that captures summer in Tennessee.

-As the pico sits, you’ll notice that those juicy tomatoes will produce quite a bit of liquid at the bottom of the bowl.
+As the pico rests and the flavors come together, you’ll notice that those juicy tomatoes will produce quite a bit of liquid at the bottom of the bowl.
 This is good news, so don’t pour it down the drain after your dinner tacos!
-Store the pico juice in the fridge, and at cocktail hour the next day, put it to use in a round of pico marys or pico marias, our absolute summer favorites.
+Store the pico juice in the fridge and at the next cocktail hour put it to use in a round of pico marys or pico marias, our absolute summer favorites.
 Warning: after one sip, you will be forever ruined; forget about the variety made with thick, cloying tomato juice.
-The leftover juice makes a drink that’s light, bright and full of pico flavor.
+The leftover juice makes a drink that’s light, bright, and full of pico flavor.

-If you’re using tequila (and your fresh tomato liquid deserves 100 percent agave), moisten a short glass with a lime wedge and rim with coarse salt.
+If you’re using tequila (and your fresh tomato liquid deserves a 100 percent agave brand), moisten a short glass with a lime wedge and rim with coarse salt.
 Add ice and tequila and top with the spicy tomato liquid.
 Or, forget the salt rim and use vodka for a pico mary.
-No need to add crazy bloody mary-gone-wild garnishes like bacon, shrimp, pickled okra or tater tots.
-They clutter the purity of the cocktail.
-In fact, totally resist any addition as those bright little tomato and cilantro bits are the perfect adornment.
+No need to add crazy bloody mary-gone-wild garnishes like bacon, shrimp, pickled okra, tater tots or a giant Nashville Hot Chicken wing.
+These cartoonish props simply clutter the purity of the cocktail.
+In fact, do your best to resist completely any addition because those bright little tomato and cilantro bits are the perfect adornment.